2020 National League Wild Card Series: San Diego vs. St. Louis

 This is the fourth postseason meeting between the Padres and Cardinals, with the Cardinals winning all three previous meetings in the Division Series.
 The Cardinals swept the Padres in 1996 and 2005, while they won in four games in 2006.

 Game 1

 Kwang Hyun Kim was matched for the Cardinals against Chris Paddack.
 Paddack got the first batter in the game out and proceeded to allow the next five batters to reach (which included a home run by Paul Goldschmidt) to make it 4-0.
 The Padres got one run back in the first, but they were playing catch-up the rest of the day, as Paddack allowed a total of six runs before being taken out with one out in the third inning.
 The Cardinals saw their starter last into the fourth inning after giving up three runs, but a combination of five bullpen arms held the Padres to one run in six innings of work.
+As of the conclusion of the 2025 season, this was the most recent postseason game won by the Cardinals.